maartenSXM/GrowOS/INSTALL.md

 See esphome -h for more details.

 To burn GrowOS to a board, try gos_upload or gos_jtag.

+To set serial port names or IP addresses used by convenience aliases, set these environment variables.
+Otherwise these defaults are set by cpphash/Bashrc:

+  _ESPMAKE_IP0=192.168.248.10
+  _ESPMAKE_IP1=192.168.248.11
+  _ESPMAKE_DEV0=/dev/ttyACM0
+  _ESPMAKE_DEV0=/dev/ttyACM1

 Once GrowOS is running on your hardware, It is possible to connect to GrowOS's IP address from a browser to see some published information